PumasAI-Labs/Data-Wrangling/docs/instructors.md

 accessed by appending an exclamation mark (`!`) at the end of the macro call, such as `@[r]transform!` or `select!`.
 This feature is particularly handy when there is a need to update or transform data in-place, eliminating the requirement for creating additional copies of the `DataFrame`.

 Move on to the `04-grouping.jl` script.
 Begin by showing the `groupby` function, which allows grouping data based on specific columns.
+If users are curious about the return values of `groupby`, you can mention that it returns a `GroupedDataFrame`, which can be inspected through indexing and manipulated with
-Next, show the common pattern of using `groupby` together with `@combine` to apply operations on grouped data and generate aggregated results.
+`transform` and `select` (you can find more details about it in [`groupby`'s documentation](https://dataframes.juliadata.org/stable/lib/functions/#DataFrames.groupby)).
+Next, show the common pattern of using `groupby` with `@combine` to apply operations on grouped data and generate aggregated results.
 Make sure to go over the examples and cover the cases where one or more columns are used to group data.
 One of the examples includes the use of the `@orderby` macro, so take this opportunity to provide a detailed explanation of how it works.

 Once participants are comfortable with using `groupby` and `@combine`, you can introduce the `@by` macro, which provides a concise alternative to using
 `groupby` and `@combine` by streamlining the process of grouping data and applying operations in a single call.
 Use the example provided in the script to show a